RickyChenTaiwan/Serverless-streamlit/README.md

 Files explanation:

 * package.jsaon: It's a setting file for project.
 It provides a simplified way to manage a project's dependencies and metadata.
-* package.jsaon: python packages needed for this project.
+* requirement.txt: python packages needed for this project.
-* package.jsaon: streamlit python code.
+* streamlit_app.py: streamlit python code.